jlumbroso/supabase-react-example/README.md

   - [Supabase.js](https://supabase.com/docs/library/getting-started) for user management and realtime data syncing.
 - Backend:
   - [app.supabase.com](https://app.supabase.com/): hosted Postgres database with restful API for usage with Supabase.js.
+- Deployment:
+  - The code is compiled by [GitHub Actions]() using the continuous integration in `.github/workflows`.
+  - The website is hosted on [GitHub Pages](), in the version available in the branch `gh-pages`.

 ## Build from scratch